ManikaDhiman/azure-stack-docs/azure-stack/hci/deploy/sdn-multisite-deployment.md

     ```

-1. To confirm set-up, you can run the following command your NC VM machine to confirm.
-Once you've ran this command, you should see your secondary site as confirmation.
+1. Run the following command from your Network Controller VM to confirm the setup.

     ```powershell
     Get-NetworkControllerMultisiteConfiguration -ConnectionUri "https://site1.com"
     ```

+    After you run this command, you should see your secondary site as confirmation.

 Here's a sample output: